Pruning tomatoes sometimes called “sucker pruning” can help your plants be more healthy and even more productive.

 Step 1 should be done, early in the season, once the plants are established and are starting to form fruit blossoms.

 The first step in pruning tomatoes is to clean up the lower branches, especially the ones that are touching the ground.
-Having branches touching the ground greatly increases the chances that a tomato plant will pick up a soil-borne disease.
+Having branches and lower leaves touching the ground greatly increases the chances that a tomato plant will pick up a soil-borne disease such as fungi or bacteria.
 And most tomato problems are soil-borne!

 I recommend that you clean up all the lower branches on your tomato plants.
-Remove any branches that are touching the ground.
-Look for the first flower bunch and you can remove all of the branches right up to the branch just below that first flower bunch (but remember to leave that last branch).
+Remove any branches and lower leaves that are touching the ground.
+Look for the first flower cluster and you can remove all of the branches right up to the branch just below that first fruit cluster (but remember to leave that last branch).

 Step 2 – Cleaning up damaged or diseased branches